PeterEB/coap-shepherd/README.md

 });
 ```

-Note: you can find all pre-defined IPSO/OMA-LWM2M ids in library [lwm2m-id](https://github.com/simenkid/lwm2m-id#5-table-of-identifiers).
+Note: you can find all pre-defined IPSO/OMA-LWM2M ids in library [lwm2m-id](https://github.com/simenkid/lwm2m-id#5-table-of-identifiers) or use your own private id.

 The goal of **coap-shepherd** is to provide a simple way to build and manage **CoAP** machine network ,it is implemented as a server-side application framework with many network management functions, e.g. permission of device joining, reading, writing and observing resources on a remote device, remotely executing a procedure on the Device.

-Note: [**coap-node**](https://github.com/PeterEB/coap-node) is implemented as a client of this library.
+Note: [**coap-node**](https://github.com/PeterEB/coap-node) is implemented as a client of this module.

 ###Acronym